oxcamne/oxcam/docs/install.md

 addresses.

 1. There is a group of settings for the Stripe payment processor.
-These include public and private account keys, and three product identifiers.
+These include public and private account keys, and product identifiers corresponding to the membership categories.
-The products are set up on the Stripe dashboard.
+The products are set up on the Stripe dashboard and define the membership annual dues.
+In the OxCamNE case Student membership must be manually renewed annualy, where as Full membership sets up an auto-renewing subscription.
-In the OxCamNE case, STRIPE_EVENT is a generic product used for all event charges, with price and description configured in real time.
-STRIPE_PROD_FULL is an annual subscription product for full members;
-STRIPE_PROD_STUDENT is a one year renewable student membership.

 ### Start the database